Welcome to today's edition of the Rush 24-7 podcast.

 What job do you do?

-I I work for a regional assistant.
+I work for a regional assistant.

 No.

-Okay, well then you're out of this equation entirely.
+Okay, well, then you're out of this equation entirely.

 So let me explain it to you.

-If you don't work for in the private sector, the rest of us are all holding up and paying for whatever it is you do.
+If you don't work in the private sector, the rest of us are all holding up and paying for whatever it is you do.

 So let me explain it to you.

-Uh that what what Mitt Romney means is that a corporation cannot pay tax.
+What Mitt Romney means is that a corporation cannot pay tax.

-A corporation is an uh uh uh an entity.
+A corporation is an entity.

 A corporation is a corporate HQ.